riparino/blog/_posts/2026-07-28-the-tree-not-the-list.md

 ---

-*Disclosure: written with AI assistance.
-The diagnosis, the tree, and the backlog of misses I never wrote down are mine.*

-*P.S.
-Started this at 2pm meaning to knock out a quick post before dinner.
-It's 9pm.
-The tree took longer to draw than the argument did.*
+*Disclosure: written with AI assistance for formatting and research.
+This one took quite a few hours.*